 “How to carry a baby?”
 New parents and parents-to-be find this task daunting the first time they do it.
 Even seasoned parents feel scared to hold their newborns sometimes but later on, realise that it’s the most natural thing in the world.
 Parents have different ways of holding their babies, and they’re mostly safe, so the better question would be how not to hold a baby.

-Kenya Moore, former Real Housewives of Atlanta star, was criticised recently for the way she was carrying her baby in an Instagram post.
+Kenya Moore, a former Real Housewives of Atlanta star, was once criticised for the way she was carrying her baby in an Instagram post.
 In the photo, she was carrying and kissing her baby Brooklyn, just over a month old.
 People said that the way she was carrying her baby was how not to hold a baby.

-Babies are fragile.
+That netizen had a point.
+Babies, especially newborns, are fragile.
 Carrying a baby the wrong way could cause lasting damage to your little one.